Quit Smoking to Boost Your Sex Life

 A survey of 1500 men and women by watchmywallet.com in 2012 found that 57% of men found women unattractive if they smoked, but surprisingly only 22% of women found men unattractive if they were a smoker.

 When trying to attract a mate, smoking impacts upon your oral health, giving you smelly breath which is unpleasant when you kiss!
-Revealing those yellow stains on your teeth are not going to increase your chances of attracting a new partner when you start chatting them up either!
+Revealing those yellow stains on your teeth is not going to increase your chances of attracting a new partner when you start chatting them up either!

-Cigarette smoke clings to your hair and clothing leaving a stale odour which is not very attractive.
+Cigarette smoke clings to your hair and clothing, leaving a stale odour which is not very attractive.

 Smoking can accelerate the skin ageing process in the skin, causing your face to droop, develop wrinkles and lines and become dry and coarse with uneven skin colouring and broken blood vessels.
 People who smoke often develop a grey or orange complexion and can appear gaunt.

-Many studies have shown that smoking results in more premature facial wrinkling than sun exposure.
+Many studies have indicated that smoking results in more premature facial wrinkling than sun exposure.
 By the age of 70 years, smoking 30 cigarettes a day could lead to the equivalent of an extra 14 years of skin ageing!

-Switching to E-cigarettes
+Switching to Vaping

 Useful Websites